cortex-lab/allenCCF/README.md

 view([-30    25]);
 ```

-### GUI for determining probe tract over atlas
+### Probe trajectory with atlas GUI
-allen_atlas_probe: used for determining probe trajectories, gives a 3D view of the brain with overlayed atlases/meshes and a guide for probe angles
+allen_atlas_probe: used for determining probe trajectories, gives a 3D view of the brain with overlayed atlases/meshes and a guide for probe angles.

+Can either load in atlas first and call 'allen_atlas_probe(tv,av,st)', or define CCF path and load automatically with 'allen_atlas_probe'

 ### Note about annotation volume